Edited by Catherine Bates and Kate Uprichard (2017)

 If you have any questions regarding the Manchester Hardship Fund, you can contact the student support intern on firstname.lastname@example.org or email the Manchester Hardship Fund team directly on email@example.com

 It is important to understand that sometimes we can have such overwhelming personal difficulties that cause absences or inability to work; it can affect our health and perspectives.
 Your AA and others in the BNurs Course team will become aware of such issues and you could be asked to meet up for a discussion, please go to this.
 Your case may be discussed with you at Progress Panel meetings too – if you have not managed to pass a series of assignments or specific placement learning objectives.

 You should always be aware that your AA is there to support you, and not to make judgements if you are open and honest about the possible or probable reasons for your difficulties.
 You will be asked for evidence of these reasons so that mitigation can be considered.
 Often assistance is granted before Progress Committee, so you can extend your placement for making up hours, or have planned re-take dates.

 In the event that your circumstances are such that it may be advisable to interrupt study on the course for a year, this is agreed with you by your AA and the Cohort Lead.
 You will have a planned return which balances your needs.
 The Course Team want you to have a successful outcome, and not lose you to illness or other catastrophe.

-We hope you find this useful and welcome any feedback, you can get in touch with us at firstname.lastname@example.org or via the comments box on the home page.
+We hope you find this useful and welcome any feedback, you can get in touch with us at firstname.lastname@example.org or via our Facebook page or the comments box on the home page.
 We hope you enjoy all your placements and make the most of the amazing opportunities they have to offer!